 There are a number of reasons.
 Quite honestly, too many to cover without writing a book.
 So, again, I’ll focus on the 80/20.

-The first, and most pressing is economic opportunity.
+First, and most pressing is economic opportunity.
 Energy, and the cost of it, flows through everything.
 Think about that.
 The cost. of. energy. flows. through. everything.
 As far as EE goes, the cost of energy saved is the lowest cost of energy.
 This is a no-brainer with a guaranteed ROI.
 Further, the cost of RE is at or below the cost of traditional fossil-fuel based sources, depending on the state, scale, and application.
 And EE, RE, and EVs are driven by technology — not sources of fuel.
 In terms of economic growth, every measure of kWh or BTU saved by EE or generated domestically by RE translates into wealth we are not exporting to foreign nations.
-In other words, we keep more of our own money, thus further strengthening our own economy.
-Put that into perspective, relative to the cost of energy, which is buried in the cost of… oh yeah, EVERYTHING!
+Put that into perspective, relative to the cost of energy, which is buried in the cost of everything.

 Making the transition is a matter of national security.
 How many global conflicts have been fought over the allocation of natural resources?
 This strategy not only protects the lives of future generations through preserving the earth but, quite literally, may prevent them from fighting avoidable wars.
 When we leverage technology for our energy, we are not subject to the whims of foreign nations and their strategic interests.
 As the world seems increasingly less stable, this also seems like a no-brainer, let alone the cost savings relative to current military spending.
 Simply put, an investment in clean energy is an investment in our own national security.

-Finally, consider how the industrial revolutions of the past have shaped our great nation: the emergence of water, steam, and coal as sources of power and how they expanded existing or developed new industries such as railroads, steel manufacturing, electric lighting, the automotive industry, transportation, and the digital revolution — which brought forth widespread globalization, low-cost economies, and new business models.
+Finally, consider how past industrial revolutions have shaped our nation.
+The emergence of water, steam, and coal as sources of power and how they expanded industries such as railroads, steel manufacturing, electric lighting, automotive, and the digital revolution — which brought forth widespread globalization, low-cost economies, and new business models.
 What is next?
-I contend we are in the beginning of the Clean Energy Revolution.
-And when we have the benefit of hindsight, I truly believe it will dwarf those prior examples in terms of how it changes the world.
+I pronounce we are in the beginning of the Clean Energy Revolution.
+And once we have hindsight, I truly believe it will surpass prior examples in terms of how it changes the world.
 Do we want to be the leaders of this revolution?
-Or will we continue to cede this opportunity to other nations to embrace?
-And, if we do not lead this New Age, what’s next for America?
-I can’t think of anything that compares.
+Or will we continue to cede this opportunity for other nations to embrace?
+If we do not lead this New Age, what’s next for America?
 Let’s dismiss coal and oil to embrace the future.
 The potential for job growth and opportunities for continued innovation are beyond comprehension.

-It is abundantly clear that investing in Clean Energy will make our great nation more resilient, equitable, sustainable, and resilient.
-Much like Google didn’t build its empire with fax machines, we won’t rebuild our economy by relying on fossil fuels.
+It is clear that investing in the Clean Energy Revolution will make our nation more resilient, equitable, sustainable, and resilient.
+Much like other successful businesses, we won’t rebuild our economy by relying on fossil fuels.
 We cannot subsidize our way out of this.
-So, let us learn from our current crisis as we begin planning for a better future.
+So, let’s learn from our current crisis as we begin planning for a better future.
 None of us can carry the world on our shoulders.
 But we can carry our world on our shoulders.
-If we can do our part individually, collectively we can make America — let alone the world — a better place if not for ourselves, then for future generations.
+If we do our part individually, collectively we can make America — let alone the world — a better place if not for ourselves, then for future generations.